myattaw/Bulldog/README.md

 - `Program5.pdf` – Enhancing the codebase with incremental AI-driven improvements.
 - `Program6.pdf` – Applying Model-View-Controller (MVC) architecture with AI assistance.
 - `Program7.pdf` – Adding unit tests and Dice classes for unit testing.
+- `Program8.pdf` – Implemented the Strategy pattern for Player classes.

 > These files serve as part of the coursework documentation and can be useful for understanding how the game evolved over time.